akvo/akvo-product-design/FLOW/FunctionalDesign/Features/MonitoringFeatures.md

 With the proper survey group selected, the device displays a list of current known records.
 If there are none, a message is displayed.
 The enumerator can start a new record by clicking a 'plus' icon in the action bar of the device, or, perhaps, by clicking a 'create new record' button on top of the list of records.

-When the enumerator starts a new record, a screen is shown which displays on top the id of the record, and the surveys available in the survey group.
-At this stage, only the special 'registration' survey is accessible, the rest are grayed out.
-The enumerator opens this survey, fills it in, and submits it.
+When the enumerator starts a new record, the registration form is immediately opened.
+The enumerator fills in the form and submits it.
 He then returns to the screen showing the record id, which now also shows the meta-data taken from the filled-in survey, plus the other available surveys.
 Now, the registration survey is not available any more, and is grayed out.
 The rest is available.

+If the enumerator wants to change the information filled in using the registration form, another 'update registration information' form needs to be present.

 The enumerator can now either fill in a survey within this record, or leave the record and create a new one, or select an other existing one.